![]() |

 Year in Review,

-We're still contemplating on having a Utility Box installed in-place of the stock bed.
-The bed just tends to leave to much wasted space.
-With a utility box we could store so much more gear and have it be easily accessible and locked if we need to leave the truck.
+We really wanted to have a Utility Box installed in-place of the stock bed.
+The bed just tends to leave too much wasted space.
+With a utility box we could have store so much more gear and have it be easily accessible and locked if we need to leave the truck.
 How often are we going to use the bed for what its designed for?
 Most of our equipment will end up getting thrown in the back and become hard to get to when needed.
-The cost of this is what is keeping us from the purchase and we'll see if after a few months into the trip, it is something that can be justified with the trade off of use.
-For now the truck will remain stock with the exception of a few bolt on creature comforts that should be standard with almost any vehicle...i.e.
-Window Shades, Bug Deflector, Seat Covers...e.t.c.
+This has now changed as we've swapped out the stock bed for a light weight aluminum Flat Bed or 'Tray Bed' as it's known in Australia where it's manufactured.

-like one?
+Would I like one?
 Hell Yes!
-But right now we still have a full
+But

 I love your website.
 If you are